Keyboard shortcuts

 Thresholds are evaluated in descending order - the first match wins:

-styles.QuantityThresholds["ms"] = clog.Thresholds{
+styles.QuantityThresholds["ms"] = style.Thresholds{

-{Value: 5000, Style: clog.ThresholdStyle{Number: redStyle, Unit: redStyle}},
+{Value: 5000, Style: style.ThresholdStyle{Number: redStyle, Unit: redStyle}},

-{Value: 1000, Style: clog.ThresholdStyle{Number: yellowStyle, Unit: yellowStyle}},
+{Value: 1000, Style: style.ThresholdStyle{Number: yellowStyle, Unit: yellowStyle}},

 }